Veterinary Library Collection

 For a virtual guide to using iDiscover click on this link

 There is access to photocopiers; copying of articles and books is permitted only within the Copyright Law.
-The library has its own Wireless Network
+The West Hub has its own Wireless Network

 ➤ Subscribed Databases